tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 2. This document takes HTTP forwarding as an example.
 The corresponding web server (such as Apache, Nginx, or IIS) must be deployed on the CVM instance.
 To verify the result, in this example, Nginx is deployed on both `rs-1` and `rs-2`.
 Nginx returns "Hello nginx!
 This is rs-1!" on `rs-1` and "Hello nginx!
 This is rs-2!" on `rs-2`.
 For more information on how to deploy components on a CVM instance, please see [Deploying Java Web on Linux (CentOS)](https://intl.cloud.tencent.com/document/product/214/32391) and [Installing and Configuring PHP on Windows](https://intl.cloud.tencent.com/document/product/213/10182).
 3. Access the public IP and path of your CVM instances.
 If the deployed page is displayed, the service has been successfully deployed.
->
+>!
-> - Public network bandwidth must be purchased for the CVM instances, as the bandwidth is billed by CVM rather than CLB.
+> - For traditional accounts, public network bandwidth must be purchased for the CVM instances, as the bandwidth is billed by CVM rather than CLB.
+You can determine the account type as instructed in [Billing Overview](https://intl.cloud.tencent.com/document/product/214/36999).
 >- In this example, the values returned by the service deployed on two real servers are different.
 In actual scenarios, to ensure that all users have a uniform experience, generally the same service should be deployed on all real servers.

 ## Purchasing CLB Instance
 After a CLB instance is successfully purchased, the system will automatically assign it a VIP, through which CLB provides service to clients.
-1. Log in to Tencent Cloud's official website and go to the [CLB purchase page](https://buy.cloud.tencent.com/lb?rid=1&type=2&vpcId=vpc-k9gii1kb).
+1. Log in to Tencent Cloud's official website and go to the [CLB purchase page](https://buy.cloud.tencent.com/lb).
 2. In this example, select **Guangzhou** as the region, which is the same as that of the CVM instances.
 Select **CLB** as the instance type, **Public Network** as the network attribute, and **Default-VPC (Default)** as the network and enter **clb-test** as the instance name.
 3. Click **Buy Now** and make the payment.
 For more information on CLB instances, please see [Product Attribute Selection](https://intl.cloud.tencent.com/document/product/214/13629).